Mara H. Reed

 Headshot of Mara in bright winter clothing.

-Hi, I’m Mara — your friendly hydrothermal zealot.
-I am a graduate student in the Department of Earth and Planetary Science at the University of California, Berkeley.
-Geysers are my thing.
-Specific interests include the triggering mechanisms for geyser reactivation and dormancy, the controls on eruption intervals, and acoustic methods for tracking gas flux in thermal features.
+Hi, I’m Mara—your friendly hydrothermal zealot and budding karst scientist.
+I earned a PhD in earth and planetary science from the University of California, Berkeley in 2025.
+Geysers are my primary thing.
+Specific interests include the triggering mechanisms for geyser reactivation and dormancy, the controls on eruption intervals, and deploying and managing the data from monitoring systems.

 Contact